corugnoll/Johnson_Prototype/documentation/Johnson_Prototype_Design_Spec.md

 ### CSV File

 Each contract has its own csv file.
+You can find an example CSV on github: Contracts/Contract\_Example1.csv
 Each Row in the CSV represents a node.

 | Column Name | Required | Behavior |